joeltok/websocket-response-tester/Readme.md

 - Requires this module
 - Uses this module to send messages to the server and test the messages sent back to the client side sockets

-## WRT.fire

-- Is an inflexible design pattern and will no longer be supported.
-It is kept around only for legacy reasons.

 ## Contributions

 To-do: